-Faculty in the Department of Chemical Engineering direct internationally recognized research efforts in many of the frontier areas of engineering science and technology, including bioengineering, complex fluids engineering, surface science, data storage and electronic materials technologies, environmental engineering, and process system design, optimization and control.
+Faculty in the Department of Chemical Engineering direct internationally recognized research efforts in many frontier areas of engineering science and technology, including bioengineering, complex fluids engineering, surface science, data storage and electronic materials technologies, environmental engineering, process system design, optimization and control.

-The first step a student should take toward getting involved in undergraduate research is to ask a faculty member about the opportunities that are currently available in his/her research group.
-Professor Robert Tilton maintains a list of available research projects for the department and can assist in the process of matching interested students and faculty.
+The first step a student should take toward getting involved in undergraduate research is to ask a faculty member about the opportunities that are currently available in their research group.
+Professor Bob Tilton maintains a list of available research projects for the department and can assist in matching interested students and faculty.
 Students at any stage of their education may earn academic credit for their research by registering for 06-200/06-300/06-400 Undergraduate Projects.
-Invited seniors are also eligible to earn academic credit for their research through the CIT Honors Research program.
+Invited seniors can also earn academic credit for their research through the CIT Honors Research program.

-The Department also offers competitively awarded Summer Research Fellowships that provide a cost-of-living stipend to undergraduates who conduct research on campus over the summer.
-Additionally, summer research opportunities are available through NSF funded REU programs.
-This program offers stipend, housing, and numerous professional development opportunities.
-A number of students also choose work-study positions in faculty laboratories.
+The Department also offers competitive summer research fellowships that provide a cost-of-living stipend to undergraduates who conduct research on campus over the summer.
+Additional summer research opportunities are available through NSF-funded REU programs, which offer a stipend, housing, and numerous professional development opportunities.
+Some students also choose work-study positions in faculty laboratories.